nicolaprezza/nicolaprezza.github.io/j1_publications.md

 ### International Conferences ###

+1. Riccardo Maso, Nicola Prezza, and Carlo Tosoni. *Faster Cache-Efficient Pattern Matching for Deterministic Wheeler Pangenome Graphs*.
+To appear in the proceedings of the 27th Italian Conference on Theoretical Computer Science. **ICTCS 2026**.

 1. Ruben Becker, Davide Cenzato, Nicola Prezza, and Daniel Puttini. *On Computing Minimum Wheeler DFA From Their Language*.
 To appear in the proceedings of the 34th European Symposium on Algorithms. **ESA 2026**.

 1. Ferdinando Cicalese, Travis Gagie, Zsuzsanna Liptak, Gonzalo Navarro, Nicola Prezza, and Cristian Urbina. *Incongruity-sensitive access to highly compressed strings*.
 To appear in the proceedings of the 34th European Symposium on Algorithms. **ESA 2026**.